• Skip to main content

 Search Certified Personal Trainer Programs

-Get information on Certified Personal Trainer programs by entering your zip code and request enrollment information.
+Get information on Personal Training Certification by entering your zip code and request enrollment information.

 Sponsored Ad

 Personal trainers should be at least 18 years old and have a high school diploma or GED.
-Some employers my require CPR or AED certification, and classes for each can be taken through the Red Cross.
+Some employers may require CPR or AED certification, and classes for each can be taken through the Red Cross.
 No other formal certificates are required to work as a personal trainer; however, to become a certified personal trainer, you’ll need to take a national exam.
 Certified personal trainers typically enjoy higher salaries and more job opportunities.

 Receiving your certification in personal training demonstrates to potential employers that you have specialized knowledge and abilities, helping you stand out in job applications.
 Popular nationwide certification options are offered by the National Academy of Sports Medicine (NASM), American College of Sports Medicine (ACSM) and American Council on Exercise (ACE).
 Each of these programs has different prerequisites, formats and test styles, so be sure to review them all before making a selection.

-Degree Programs for Idaho Trainers
+Degree Programs for Personal Trainers in Idaho

 • University of Idaho.
 The University of Idaho’s Exercise, Sport and Health Sciences degree teaches principles of health through nutrition, exercise and psychosocial health behaviors.
 The program offers students field experience abroad and through local internships.